-The distillate was used as medicine, and distillation remained a secret process.
 It was ultimately shared with monks in Spain, who also used it for medicinal purposes.
 Some monastic orders created their own distillations, such as Benedictine and Chartreuse liqueurs.

 But who can take credit for whiskey?
 The Irish and Scots both claim it.
 The word comes from the the Gaelic uisce and the Scottish uisge, pronounced ISH-ka.
 Uisge became usky and then the English whisky.

 In Ireland and the U.S., the word whiskey is spelled with an “e”; the British, Scots and Canadians usually opt to drop it.